-The following matters are handled by the Compensation Committee
+The following matters are handled by, among others, the Compensation Committee:

-- The CEO's terms of employment and terms for employees directly subordinate to the CEO. - Advice where required on general policy formulations. - Matters of principle concerning pension agreements, severance pay, notice periods, bonus/earnings-related remuneration, fees, benefits, etc. - Matters relating to the incentive systems for Ratos and the companies. - The Board's proposal to the Annual General Meeting on guidelines for remuneration to senior executives.
+- The CEO's terms of employment, and terms for management and employees directly subordinate to the CEO - follow and evaluate variable remuneration programmes for company management - matters of principle concerning pension agreements, severance pay, notice periods, bonus/earnings-related remuneration, fees, benefits, etc. - prepare matters relating to the incentive systems for Ratos and the companies for decision by the board and/or the General Meeting - the Board's proposal to the Annual General Meeting on guidelines for remuneration to senior executives

 The Compensation Committee works in accordance with an adopted formal work plan.
-Early in the autumn an examination is carried out to see whether there are any major remuneration-related issues of principle to prepare.
+Normally, early in the autumn an examination is carried out to see whether there are any major remuneration-related issues of principle to prepare.
 If such issues exist they are processed ahead of a final proposal at the ordinary meeting in January.
-The Compensation Committee also prepares and processes guidelines for the structure of general salary development for the years ahead and conducts an annual review of Ratos's long-term incentive systems.
-No later than three weeks before the Annual General Meeting Ratos's Board submits an account of the results of the Compensation Committee's evaluation on the company's website (www.ratos.se).
+In 2016, the Compensation Committee made a thorough evaluation of Ratos's remuneration structures and incentive programme, which resulted in proposals from the committee to modify calculations and criteria for variable cash salary for 2016 and 2017, and to propose to the Annual General Meeting changes in the synthetic options programme but unchanged call options programme.
+Certain modifications in the remuneraiton guidelines are proposed ahead of the 2017 Annual General Meeting.
+The Compensation Committee also prepares and processes guidelines for the structure of general salary development for the years ahead and conducts an annual review of Ratos's long-term incentive systems, of which Ratos's Board of Directors then submit an account of no later than three weeks before the Annual General Meeting on the company's website (www.ratos.se).

-During 2015 Arne Karlsson (chairman), Staffan Bohman (until and through the 2015 Annual General Meeting), Jan Söderberg and Per-Olof Söderberg were members of the Compensation Committee.
+During 2016, Arne Karlsson (until and through the 2016 Annual General Meeting), Jan Söderberg and Per-Olof Söderberg were members of the Compensation Committee.
+After the 2016 Annual General Meeting, Jonas Wiström (Chairman of the Board) took over the role of chairman of the Committee.